 Sadia Rahman

-Sadia obtained B.S. in Biology at the City College of New York in 2020, studying DNA repair mechanisms in the immune system.
+Sadia obtained her B.S. in Biology at the City College of New York in 2020, studying DNA repair mechanisms in the immune system.
 She spent a summer at Albert Einstein College of Medicine working on mouse models of multiple sclerosis, inspiring an interest in neuroscience.
 She then obtained her M.S. in cell biology studying DNA repair in auditory cortico-thalamic circuits in Dr. Hysell Oviedo’s lab at the City College of New York.
 She joined the Shea lab in 2023 as a research technician.

 Katherine Day